aregtech/areg-sdk/examples/13_pubmesh/ReadMe.md

 ## Communication

-- The communication in **13_pubmesh** is powered by **mcrouter**, a router running on any machine within the network.
+- The communication in **13_pubmesh** is powered by `mcrouter`, which is a router running on any machine within the network.
 The AREG Framework handles **service discovery** and **fault tolerance**, ensuring that the startup order of processes does not affect the communication.
 The system is designed to ensure messages are reliably forwarded to their intended recipients within the mesh, even in complex multi-node environments.
 - **Object RPC for IPC**: The **Object RPC** protocol handles inter-process communication between the provider and consumers, enabling easy and efficient remote interaction.
 This is particularly important for scaling distributed systems, where different processes need to exchange data or requests seamlessly.

 ## Key Features